verrazzano/docs/content/en/docs/applications/workloads/helidon.md

 are composed of [components](https://github.com/oam-dev/spec/blob/master/3.component.md) and [application configurations](https://github.com/oam-dev/spec/blob/master/7.application_configuration.md).

-Helidon applications are first class citizen in Verrazzano with specialized Helidon Workload support i.e.
-`VerrazzanoHelidonWorkload`. `VerrazzanoHelidonWorkload` is supported as part of `verrazzano-application-operator` in Verrazzano install and no additional operator setup or install is required. `VerrazzanoHelidonWorkload` also supports all the traits and scopes defined by Verrazzano along with core ones defined by OAM specification.
+Helidon applications are first class citizen in Verrazzano with specialized Helidon Workload support, for example, `VerrazzanoHelidonWorkload`. `VerrazzanoHelidonWorkload` is supported as part of `verrazzano-application-operator` in the Verrazzano installation and no additional operator setup or installation is required. `VerrazzanoHelidonWorkload` also supports all the traits and scopes defined by Verrazzano along with core ones defined by the OAM specification.

-`VerrazzanoHelidonWorkload` is modeled after [`ContainerizedWorkload`](https://github.com/oam-dev/spec/blob/v0.2.1/core/workloads/containerized_workload/containerized_workload.md)
-i.e. is used for long-running workloads in containers.
+`VerrazzanoHelidonWorkload` is modeled after [`ContainerizedWorkload`](https://github.com/oam-dev/spec/blob/v0.2.1/core/workloads/containerized_workload/containerized_workload.md), for example, is used for long-running workloads in containers.
 However, `VerrazzanoHelidonWorkload` closely resembles and directly refers to
 Kubernetes [`Deployment`](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/deployment-v1/) schema.
 This enables easy `Lift and Shift` of existing Containerized Helidon applications.
-Full `VerrazzanoHelidonWorkload` API definition and description is available at [`VerrazzanoHelidonWorkload`](content/en/docs/reference/API/OAM/Workloads.md "VerrazzanoHelidonWorkload")
+Full `VerrazzanoHelidonWorkload` API definition and description is available at [`VerrazzanoHelidonWorkload`](content/en/docs/reference/API/OAM/Workloads.md "VerrazzanoHelidonWorkload").

 ## Verrazzano Helidon Application Development
 [Application Development Guide](content/en/docs/guides/application-deployment-guide.md) describes end-to-end steps for